flutter/website/src/docs/resources/faq.md

 ### How big is the Flutter engine?

-In July 2019, we measured the download size of a [minimal Flutter app][] (no Material Components, just a single `Center` widget, built with `flutter build apk --split-per-abi`), bundled and compressed as a release APK, to be approximately 4.3 MB for ARM, and 4.6 MB for ARM 64.
+In March 2021, we measured the download size of a [minimal Flutter app][] (no Material Components, just a single `Center` widget, built with `flutter build apk --split-per-abi`), bundled and compressed as a release APK, to be approximately 4.3 MB for ARM32, and 4.8 MB for ARM64.

-In ARM, the core engine is approximately 3.2 MB (compressed), the framework + app code is approximately 920.6 KB (compressed), the LICENSE file is 54.3 KB (compressed), necessary Java code (classes.dex) is 113.6 KB (compressed).
+On ARM32, the core engine is approximately 3.4 MB (compressed), the framework + app code is approximately 765 KB (compressed), the LICENSE file is 58 KB (compressed), and necessary Java code (`classes.dex`) is 120 KB (compressed).

-In ARM64, the core engine is approximately 3.5 MB (compressed), the framework + app code is approximately 872 KB (compressed), the LICENSE file is 54.3 KB (compressed), necessary Java code (classes.dex) is 113.6 KB (compressed).
+In ARM64, the core engine is approximately 4.0 MB (compressed), the framework + app code is approximately 659 KB (compressed), the LICENSE file is 58 KB (compressed), and necessary Java code (`classes.dex`) is 120 KB (compressed).

 These numbers were measured using [apkanalyzer][], which is also [built into Android Studio][].